zachjob/bitmaker/README.md

 - say a quick sentence about the ghost just eaten and its personality (similar to how it flashes __Chomp!__ when Pac-Man eats a dot)

-- Pac-man gains 200 points
+- Pac-Man gains 200 points

 - the ghost's edible property changes to false (as it regenerates in its offensive form)